Counter App using XAML and MVVM

 Create the Application

 To get started, we're going to use the Uno Platform solution template with the simplest set of options selected.
-The solution template can be accessed using either Visual Studio's New Project wizard or the command line.
+The solution template can be accessed using either Visual Studio's New Project wizard, command lines or any of the suggested IDEs below.

 Note